OleHolmNielsen/GPAW-benchmark-2023/README.md

 for the purpose of comparing benchmark results obtained on different systems, we require the use of specific software module [toolchains](https://easybuild.readthedocs.io/en/latest/Common-toolchains.html) provided by EasyBuild version 4.7.1.

 EasyBuild contains newer toolchains (such as 2022b) in addition to the ones used in the present instruction, but the versions specified in this document must nevertheless be used in order to make a working benchmark.
+The reason is that dependencies such as *SciPy* are not yet available in the ``intel-2022b`` toolchain, and that the GPAW self-test fails with the ``foss-2022b`` toolchain.

 The benchmark requires to build the GPAW code using both of the following EasyBuild software module toolchains: